crim-ca/stac-populator/docs/populators.md

 ### 4.2.
 Modifying the populator CLI command

-The new implementation will be runnable through the CLI and should show up automatically in the help message when
+The new implementation is now runnable through the CLI and should show up automatically in the help message when
 running:

 ```sh